alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_30.md

 Everything seemed perfect.
 The system was secure, the APIs were performing well, and users were loving the experience.
 The development team celebrated their success as the user base grew rapidly.
 But then...

-## The Trauma: Unexpected Price Changes and Unauthorized Discounts
+## Unexpected Price Changes and Unauthorized Discounts

 ### Stage 1: Strange Pricing Behavior
 Users started reporting strange behavior: